-On-call websites and information resources
+On-call information resources

 The weblinks below may be helpful to you when on-call.
 We're not endorsing any of these resources as essential for providing an on-call service, simply providing a convenient list and drawing attention to their potential value if you have access.
-Some of these websites require logins and passwords.
-You can download a Word version of this list which allows you to record your logins/passwords or add other local information if you want to.
+Some of these websites require log ins and passwords.
+You can download a Word version of this list which allows you to record your log ins/passwords or add other local information if you want to.

 We will keep these links up-to-date, but please contact us if any are broken or if there are additional sites that you think should be included.
-The sites below are free unless indicated otherwise.
+The sites below are free to access unless indicated otherwise.

 In addition to the links below, your Trust's guidelines should be accessible to you when on-call.
 Also, if you have an MI centre at your hospital you may find it helpful to arrange for access to MiDatabank, the database that archives all the clinical enquiries that have been answered.